HackerN64/HackerSM64/src/crash_screen/README.md

 - Can this work without a buffer for shown entries like the threads page?
 - Low vs. High resolution setting.
 - Physical vs. Virtual address setting?
+- Dropdowns for settings with enum values?
+- Draw boolean settings as checkboxes?
+- Fix/remove redundant/shared settings (mostly map symbol related).
+- Print without buffer?
+- Setting for staying on the same page on crash.
+- Setting for staying on the same inspected thread on crash.
 ### About page
 - Can this work without a buffer for shown entries like the threads page?
   - Info uses a text buffer